|

 on 741s, 1930's Chiefs, 101s and many other models.
 Only one set left.

-EUR320.00 (World).
-The bags would benefit
+The bags would benefit from oiling or

-some great leather oil, made by Amish people (really).
-I got it a long
+oil, made by Amish people (really).
+I got it a long time ago, and forgot

-time ago, and forgot all about it until recently.
-I meant to make my own
+all about it until recently.
+I meant to make my own labels for the bottles,

-labels for the bottles, but never got around to it.
-I have it in both a
+but never got around to it.
+I have it in both a light (natural) color and

-light (natural) color and a darker one.
-The saddle of this 741
+a darker one.
+The saddle of this

-looked like the bags from new, before being wiped over with the oil.
-It
+like the bags from new, before being oiled.
+It patinated very nicely and

-patinated very nicely and the bags probably will too.
-If anyone is interested,
+the bags probably will too.
+If anyone is interested, I'll dig up this oil

-I'll dig up this oil and see what's left and what the price may be. |
+and see what's left and what the price may be. |

 Beautifully made leather